tellor-io/dataSpecs/README.md

 The response type shall also include whether the data shall be ABI encoded in packed (`packed=True`) or (`packed=False`) unpacked format.
 We currently recommend using unpacked formats only.

+The response type for all LegacyRequest queries is a 256-bit unsigned integer, with 6 decimals of precision, i.e.:

+    abi_type="ufixed256x6"
+    packed=False

 ## Data Specifications